NATIONAL HEALTH usa

 PURPOSE

-This proposal, as tentatively proposed for NATIONAL HEALTH, begins with three national projects and proceeds with a new strategy to enhance the skills, priorities, and commitments that already exist among the resident persons within every community.
+The NATIONAL HEALTH Proposal begins with four national projects and proceeds with a new strategy to enhance the skills, priorities, and commitments that already exist among the resident persons within every community.
 The new strategy has a focus to promote “Stable HEALTH For Each Resident Person” with an emphasis on their Basic Healthcare Needs.
-The rejuvenation of Primary Healthcare must lead the way to improve the just efficiency and reliable effectiveness of all healthcare.
+The rejuvenation of Primary Healthcare must lead the way to attain justly efficient and dependably effective healthcare.
 The intent of this Operational Statement is to eventually balance our nation’s commitment to Complex Healthcare Needs with an augmented commitment to the Basic Healthcare Needs of each resident person, community by community.
 In the future, these Basic Healthcare Needs will require a renewed understanding of its community-based dimensions.

 The Board of Trustees, as tentatively proposed, for NATIONAL HEALTH would have the authority to establish this Operational Statement for providing technical support to a Community HEALTH Forum for each citizen’s community.
 As described by this Page, its Operational Statement would propose that communities encompassing, on average, 400,000 citizens would represent an economically stable unit for assessing and improving the local efficiency and effectiveness of its healthcare.
 With three national projects to support the improvement of our nation’s Primary Healthcare, each Forum would apply the local expertise and resources available to assess the equitable availability of Primary Healthcare that is offered to each resident person within their community.